 Avoid using too much detergent.: When soap residue increases it starts to build up.
 Ceramic tiles can begin to start giving a hazy look.
 You should remove the film with an all-purpose cleaner or use fresh lemon juice which is a mild acid.
 However, your overall goal is to use less soap next time.

-A change of water on a frequent basis:
+When mopping tile floor change of the water on a frequent basis:

 When mopping with dirty water, it leaves your floor with a cloudy look and a nasty smell.

 Drying the floor: Many people forget this step, in order to mitigate water spots from developing on freshly-cleaned tile, ensure you buff the floor dry with a clean, lint-free cloth.

 Cleaning Tile Grout: This doesn’t need to be done every time you mop however it is important that this isn’t neglected, it does need attention.
 Grout will absorb grease therefore cleaning it will require more effort than a mop every once and a while.